State, Regional or Local Road?

 Map of State & Regional Roads

-Council maintains State Roads on behalf of Roads and Maritime Services (RMS).
+Council maintains State Roads on behalf of Transport for NSW (TfNSW).

 Regional and Local roads are maintained by Council through general funds and RMS block grants.